Guide to creating a survey

 Recommendation 1: Think carefully about whether you need to collect personal data and why.
 Don’t include demographic data (e.g. age or nationality) that could ultimately allow an individual to be identified.
 Only collect the data you really need.
 If you follow these tips, the RoPO will be easier to complete.

-Recommendation 2: Decide on a reasonable data retention period, which should be indicated in the RoPO.
+Recommendation 2: Decide on a reasonable data retention period, in accordance with the Data Retention Guidelines, which should be indicated in the RoPO.
 Once that period has elapsed, the data can be anonymised and preserved in the form of statistics.

 Recommendation 3: Refer to the RoPO in your invitation e-mail or message introducing the survey, and mention that participation in the survey is voluntary.
 People must give their consent for their personal data to be collected.
 By responding to the survey, they are giving their consent.